PURCHASING PROPERTY IN TURKEY

 Another important aspect that foreign investors need to consider during the process of acquiring real estate in Turkey is tax liability.
 Foreigners who own real estate in Turkey are subject to tax liability just like Turkish citizens.
 Different types of taxes may be applied depending on the value and usage of the real estate.
 For example, if a foreigner purchases a business in Turkey, they may be required to pay VAT on the purchase price.

 In conclusion, the process of acquiring real estate in Turkey is open to foreigners.
 Foreigners owning real estate in Turkey are an important source of investment for the Turkish economy, and therefore, the Turkish government provides an appropriate legal framework for foreigners to acquire real estate in Turkey.
 However, there are certain aspects that must be taken into consideration during this process.
-It is recommended for foreigners to work with a reliable real estate consultant and real estate lawyer in Turkey during the process of acquiring real estate in Turkey.
+It is recommended for foreigners to work with a reliable real estate attorney in Turkey during the process of acquiring real estate in Turkey.

 PROTECTION OF PROPERTY RIGHTS OF FOREIGNERS